DomoApps/Test-AI-Review/docs/Apps/App-Framework/Guides/workflow-appdb-sync.md

 > - Code Engine Documentation (https://domo-support.domo.com/s/article/000005173?language=en_US)

-1. Create a workflow that runs at the time you want to sync the collection
+1. Create a Workflow that runs at the time you want to sync the collection
 2. Specify what collection you want to sync
 3. Create a code engine function that looks like this:
 ```js